giantswarm/cluster-cloud-director/README.md

 ## Create a cluster

-Edit the values file (at least the fields that aren't identified as optional), reference the secret containing the user's VCD credentials by name under `userContext > secretRef > secretName` and install the chart in the same namespace.
+Edit the values file (at least the fields that aren't identified as optional), reference the secret containing the user's VCD credentials by name under `providerSpecific > userContext > secretRef > secretName` and install the chart in the same namespace.

 In the UI `vipSubnet` is the field in `Networking > Edge Gateway > IP Management > IP Allocations > Allocated IPs > IP Block`.
 For instance in Ikoula `178.170.32.1/24`